Chemical Engineering, PhD—Advanced Entry

 A student satisfies the residence requirement by completing one academic year of full-time graduate studies during two consecutive academic semesters after qualifying for doctoral candidacy.
 Additional required course work (exclusive of seminars) may be completed during this period.
 Students are required to be continually enrolled while pursuing the completion of the dissertation.

-After a student establishes doctoral candidacy, he or she must complete a dissertation that embodies the results of extended original research and includes material suitable for publication.
+After a student establishes doctoral candidacy, they must complete a dissertation that embodies the results of extended original research and includes material suitable for publication.
 The student is responsible for proposing a dissertation committee to be approved by the dissertation advisor at least one month prior to the dissertation defense.
-The committee must have a minimum of three members, in addition to the primary advisor.
+The committee must have a minimum of four members, in addition to the primary advisor.
 The primary dissertation advisor must be a faculty member in the Department of Chemical Engineering.
 Additionally, one of these committee members must be external to the Department of Chemical Engineering.
 Committee membership is not limited to faculty at Northeastern University, nor to engineering faculty.
 The student is encouraged to consider experts in the dissertation topic and to work with the dissertation advisor to create a meaningful and helpful committee.
 The dissertation committee will approve the dissertation in its final form.
 Required dissertation format is the same as for the MS thesis, and the graduate school requirements and electronic submittal instructions can be found on the College of Engineering website.
 Students are responsible for contacting the Graduate School of Engineering for any updates to dissertation requirements and appropriate deadlines.

 Dissertation Defense and Final Oral Examination